MicrosoftDocs/cpp-docs/docs/c-runtime-library/string-manipulation-crt.md

 ---
 # String Manipulation (CRT)

 These routines operate on null-terminated single-byte character, wide-character, and multibyte-character strings.
-Use the buffer-manipulation routines, described in [Buffer Manipulation](../c-runtime-library/buffer-manipulation.md), to work with character arrays that do not end with a `NULL` character.
+Use the buffer-manipulation routines, described in [Buffer Manipulation](../c-runtime-library/buffer-manipulation.md), to work with character arrays that don't end with a `NULL` character.

 ## String-Manipulation Routines